tesla809/erc-20-tutorial/README.md

 ### Token Contracts

 Under the hood, a token is just a smart contract.
 In fact, most things built on Ethereum are smart contracts, which are programmable snippets of code that run on the Ethereum blockchain.

+#### Contracts

+[Contracts](https://docs.soliditylang.org/en/v0.8.13/contracts.html) work just like classes in other programming languages.
+According to the [official Solidity documentation](https://docs.soliditylang.org/en/v0.8.13/introduction-to-smart-contracts.html), a contract is "a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain."

 #### Token Methods